SkoolNotes/Taproot/2020ML301/KBValidationPB.md

 - If a model with classes A and B has an AUC score of 0 and you give it an item from the test set that is in class A, what class will it predict and what probability will it give for that class?
 	- This means that the model is always perfectly incorrect.
 If you were to give it a sample from class B, it will always pick class A, and vise versa.
+The model would still give a probability of 100%.